d11wtq/dm-sql-finders/README.md

 Before I started writing this, I wanted to implement something similar to Doctrine's (PHP) DQL, probably called DMQL.
-This is basically a strict superset of SQL that is pre-processed with DataMapper, having knowledge of your schema, therefore allowing you to simplify the query and let DMSQL hande things like JOIN logic.
+This is basically a strict superset of SQL that is pre-processed with DataMapper, having knowledge of your schema, therefore allowing you to simplify the query and let DMQL hande things like JOIN logic.
 Say, for example:

 ``` ruby
 Post.by_dmql("JOIN User u WHERE u.username = ?", "Bob")